 Keen designed their Newport H2 closed toe sandals specifically for watersports.
 Newport H2 polyester webbing are able to repel moisture thanks to a layer of hydrophobic foam.
 You can tighten or loosen them with an upper elastic cord as well as 3M pull loops.

 To help you get traction on wet surfaces, the Newport H2’s soles have a series of knife-cut lugs.
 For even more durability, Keen used non-marking carbon-rubber on the outsoles.
 Even if you slip or bang your foot, however, your toe will be protected thanks to the Newport H2’s rubber toe cap.

 While the main features of this sandal are related to its durability and waterproof technology, these also have comfortable midsoles.
 Manufacturers used an EVA cushioning for comfort and a patented Clarino Sedia antimicrobial coating to stop odors from clinging.

 Sizes of the Newport H2 run from US Men’s 7 to 17 and are available in 23 colors.
 Average weight for a pair is 1 pound 12 ounces.
 Before you purchase Keen’s Newport H2, just know that they tend to run half a size small.

 The Keen Newport H2 are best for hikers who plan to use their sandals extensively on hiking treks, especially in damp areas.
-These sandals were designed primarily for their durability and traction control.
+They were designed primarily for their durability and traction control.